Memorial at the Howff, Dundee commemorating the children of Thomas McGregor d. 1858

 Headstone, carved with a cutter-rigged vessel in relief on the reverse.

 Memorial plaque in Culross, Scotland commemorating Rear-Admiral Thomas Cochrane d.
 1860

 Simple wall plaque in black

-Memorial in the Howff, Dundee, Scotland dedicated to William Tosh d.
+Memorial in the Howff, Dundee, Scotland commemorating William Tosh d.
 1813

 Gravestone with a carving of a small ship sailing alone on a stormy sea above an inscription on the back of the stone with the primary transcript on the front.